WhitelistVideo

 Effectiveness: ✅ Very effective Setup time: 5 minutes Cost: Free

-Option A: Block YouTube App Completely
+Option A: Kill the App

-1. Open Settings > Screen Time > Content & Privacy Restrictions
+1. Go to Settings > Screen Time > Content & Privacy Restrictions.

-1. Open Settings > Screen Time > Content & Privacy Restrictions
+1. Go to Settings > Screen Time > Content & Privacy Restrictions.

-2. Tap Content Restrictions > Web Content
+2. Tap Content Restrictions > Web Content.

-3. Select Limit Adult Websites
+3. Pick Limit Adult Websites.

 4. Under "Never Allow," add: